 With the ascent of scientific research, many essential oil remedies fell from use.
 More recently, however, trends in globalization and natural healing have led to a popular resurgence in the use of essential oils in developed countries.
 Essential oils currently are marketed for use in aromatherapy and certain complementary medicines.
 The reintroduction of these xenobiotics into mainstream society has highlighted the need for research and toxicity studies to ensure that appropriate decision making and care can be provided to exposed patients.

 Absinthe is an emerald green liqueur made from the extract of the wormwood plant Artemisia absinthium.
 The earliest references to wormwood date to 1500 B.C., when its antihelminthic properties were described.
 It is thought that Napoleon's soldiers popularized the drink upon their return from Algeria, where they had added wormwood extract to their wine to avoid helminthic infections during the war.43

 Absinthe achieved exceptional popularity in the late 19th century in Europe.
 Famous artists and authors including Lautrec, Van Gogh, Baudelaire, and Wilde sat for hours in the cafes of Paris, drinking the green liqueur and romanticizing its aphrodisiac effects.
-However, recognition of the devastating ...
+However, recognition of ...